 3 types of customer journey maps and examples

 Customer journey maps come in different formats.
 Tailor your map to visualize the present state of your customer journey, or create a map of the journey you’d like to provide.

 Current-state customer journey map

 A current-state customer journey map shows what buyers think and feel while going through the existing journey.
-This type of map is used to find gaps in the customer experience and brainstorm solutions.

 Day-in-the-life customer journey map